bsmg/beat-saber-community-wiki/mapping.md

 Community editors are often a source of innovation with a lot of beneficial quality of life features for mappers, and can be used by mappers without VR.
 However, they may also be incomplete, unstable, or unpredictable at times so use with caution.

 ### Mediocre Mapper
-The editor most used by the community, most feature rich editor, now stripped from memes and all the fun stuff.
+The editor most used by the community, most feature rich editor using the new 2.0 song format, now stripped from memes and all the fun stuff.
 RIP Bongo cat. *No longer supported* [Mediocre Mapper Download](https://github.com/squeaksies/MediocreMapper/releases)
 ### BeatMapper.app
 A new web-based 3D beat saber editor using the new 2.0 song format.
 Runs in the browser so it's platform agnostic.
 [BeatMapper Website](https://beatmapper.app/)
 ### EditSaber Enhanced
 An older 3D map editor using the old 1.0 song format (maps must be converted before being playable).
 [EditSaber Enhanced Download](https://github.com/permissionBRICK/EditSaberEnhanced/releases)